landesberg-design/plugin-ajax-load-more-pro/pro/ajax-load-more-layouts/README.txt

 5. Activate the plugin in the Plugin dashboard

 == Changelog ==

+= 2.0.1 - February 14, 2023 =
+* UPDATE - Updated the exported CSS of default layout to allow for image sizes of any dimensions.
+* UPDATE - Added support for Paging addon and new layouts.
+* UPDATE - Added uniform spacing below listing and load more button.
+* FIX - Added missing Gallery layout to layout listing.
+* FIX - Fixed issue with gap spacing and load more elements.
+* FIX - Various spacing and alignment tweaks using minmax for columns.

 = 2.0 - January 5, 2023 =
 UPGRADE NOTICE: Layouts has been completely rebuilt and now uses CSS Grid for layout and additional shortcode parameters for configuration.